bibixx/pjat-cms/README.md

   CMS exercises solutions
 </h1>

-This repository contains solutions to the exercises for the CMS (Content Management Systems) course led by Daniel Jabłoński during studies on [PJAIT](https://www.pja.edu.pl/en/).
+This repository contains extension for Joomla CMS written for the project for the CMS (Content Management Systems) course led by Daniel Jabłoński during studies on [PJAIT](https://www.pja.edu.pl/en/).

 The following code is distributed under the [CC BY-NC](./LICENSE.md).